lsndr/weak-identity-map/README.md

 #### size: number

-Returns the number of values in the `WeakFlyweightSet` object.
+Returns the number of values in the `WeakIdentityMap` object.

 > :warning: Number of values is not precise due to nature of `FinalizationRegistry` object.